 Financial giving can be a sensitive subject for churches, but the Bible has a lot to say about money.
 Talking about tithes and offerings is essential for the church’s growth and for the individuals who give.

-You may have heard this, but the Bible has 2,350 scriptures on finances, giving, and our attitude towards money and wealth.
+You may have heard this, but the Bible has 2,350 scriptures on finances, giving, and our attitude toward money and wealth.
 Giving is about much more than simply supporting the church’s budget!

-So, when and how you discuss tithes and offerings in your church service can make a tremendous difference, and we’re excited to talk more about that!
+So, when and how you discuss tithes and offerings in your church service can make a tremendous difference.
+Let’s dive in and cover everything you need to know about tithes and offerings.
+And what you should and shouldn’t do when it comes to that part of your services.

 Why Are Tithes and Offerings Important?

 Money is a touchy subject.
-Although it’s bad form to talk about finances at a dinner party, we’re called to preach the whole Bible, and we’d be remiss not to teach on giving and how to manage money.
+Although it’s bad form to talk about finances at a dinner party, we’re called to preach the whole Bible.
+Therefore, we’d be remiss not to teach on giving and how to manage money.
 Jesus wasn’t afraid to talk about money or people’s attitude toward wealth, and we shouldn’t be either.

 This subject touches on deeply rooted beliefs and values such as our sense of security, our attitude towards work, and ultimately our trust in God to provide for us.
 Deuteronomy 8:18 says, “But remember the Lord your God, for it is he who gives you the ability to produce wealth.”

-God is concerned with our financial well-being, and tithes and offerings are one way that we can honor Him with our resources.
+God is concerned with our financial well-being.
+Tithes and offerings are one way that we can honor Him with our resources.
 When we give, we acknowledge that everything we have belongs to God.
 We are simply returning what He has generously given to us.

 We are also committing to using our resources in a way that will please Him, help others, and impact the world around us to advance the kingdom.
 And when we give generously and cheerfully, it is an act of worship that brings joy to God’s heart (2 Corinthians 9:7).

-When Should You Talk About Tithes and Offering?
+When Should You Talk About Tithes and Offerings?

 The timing for tithes and offerings primarily impacts your newer guests.
 Veteran church members know you’ll have a time for giving at some point in the service, and usually don’t think too much about it.